ActiveSolution/CognitiveCMS/README.md

 Thanks to CognitiveCMS plugin, you will be able to search through your assests by these new AI generated keywords.

 ![](./docs/images/Screenshot_5.png)

+## Extending

+This repository is a great starting point to get you up and running fast with Cognitive Search.
+The service itself offers a lot more then it is covered in this project.
+You can explore different Cognitive Services Azure has to offer and see what properties would be interesting to you.

+### Video Indexer

+Another service that goes in parallel with Cognitive Search is [Video Indexer](https://vi.microsoft.com/).
+If you have a lot of video assets you would like to enrich in a similar way, this is the right service!
+It has its own api and portal, so it would require some additional development effort.

 ## License
 CognitiveCMS is licensed under the very permissive MIT license for you to be able to use it in commercial or non-commercial applications without many restrictions.